Are iPhones Really Better for Privacy? Comparative Study of iOS and Android Apps: Acknowledgements

 Using the privacy footprints built from our analyses, we find and discuss violations of privacy law and limited compliance with app stores' data collection policies.
 We note that while there exist a few other studies that have looked at \textit{security vulnerabilities} in larger numbers of iOS apps~\cite{orikogbo_crios_2016,tang_ios_2020,chen_following_2016}, this present study is the largest study of \textit{privacy aspects} of apps across Android and iOS to date and of privacy in iOS apps since 2013~\cite{agarwal_protectmyprivacy_2013}.
 Analysing apps last updated 2018--2020, we study app privacy shortly before Apple's introduction of mandatory opt-ins to tracking in 2021 with iOS 14.5.

-\textbf{Technical Contributions}---We present a methodology for large-scale and automatic download, privacy analysis, and comparison of apps from the Google Play and Apple App Stores.
+\textbf{Technical Contributions.} We present a methodology for large-scale and automatic download, privacy analysis, and comparison of apps from the Google Play and Apple App Stores.
 So far, no comparable tools have existed in the public domain, despite such tools being necessary to understand app privacy at large, and to hold the platform gatekeepers to account.
 Compared to previous analysis tools for iOS, our approach does not rely on the decryption of apps.
-We will make our tools and dataset, including the raw app data, publicly available.
+We make our tools and dataset, including the raw app data, publicly available at \url{https://platformcontrol.org/}.

-\textbf{Structure}---The remainder of this paper is structured as follows.
+\textbf{Structure.} The remainder of this paper is structured as follows.
 We first summarise the challenges in analysing iOS apps and review related work in Section~\ref{sec:background}.
 Next, we introduce our app download and analysis methodology of 12k apps from each app platform in Section~\ref{sec:methodology}.
-We then turn to our results from the code and network traffic analyses in Section~\ref{sec:results}, with a focus on compliance of apps with privacy law.
+We then turn to our results from the code and network traffic analysis in Section~\ref{sec:results}, and examine the companies behind tracking.
 We discuss limitations in Section~\ref{sec:limitations}, and conclude the paper and outline directions for future work in Section~\ref{sec:conclusions}.